-therefore under traditional ethical limitations governing that relationship.
-19 Under the Act, the child's attorney remains a client-directed representative and should function within that role rather than advocating for what the lawyer believes to be in the child's best interests.
-The Act authorizes, however, a limited exercise of substituted judgment by the child's attorney.
+The child's attorney is in a traditional attorney-client relationship with the child and is therefore bound by ordinary ethical obligations governing that relationship.
+28 Under the Act, the child's attorney is a client-directed representative and should function within that role rather than advocating for what the lawyer believes to be in the child's best interests.
+The Act authorizes, however, a limited exercise of substituted judgment by the child's attorney in taking positions in the proceeding.
 Under Section 12, when the child is incapable of directing or refuses to direct representation as to a particular issue, the child's attorney may take a position that is in the child's best interests so long as the position is not in conflict with the child's expressed objectives.
-The child's attorney may also request appointment of a court-appointed advisor.
-20 In contrast, if a child's expressed goals would put the child at risk of substantial harm and the child persists in that position despite the attorney's advice and counsel, the attorney must request a court-appointed advisor for the child or withdraw from representation and request the appointment of a best interests attorney.
+The child's attorney may also request appointment of a court-appointed advisor best interests advocate or a best interests attorney.
+In contrast, if a child's expressed goals would put the child at risk of substantial harm and the child persists in that position despite the attorney's advice and counsel, the attorney must request a court-appointed advisor best interests advocate or best interests attorney for the child or withdraw from representation and request the appointment of a best interests attorney.
 Thus, the Act provides mechanisms to protect the attorney-client relationship while still ensuring that evidence of potential harm to the child will be brought to the attention of the court.